 Our bulletin is a guide to each part of the worship service, including words for any songs, affirmations of faith, and common prayers (i.e., composed prayers we pray together, e.g., “the prayers” in Acts 2:42) that we might speak to the Lord as a congregation.
 Throughout the service, we will seek to give brief sentences of instruction about the order of worship in order to help visitors feel at ease.
 The service generally lasts about an hour and fifteen minutes.

 We celebrate Holy Communion (i.e., the Lord’s Supper, or, perhaps, you know it as the Eucharist) once a month, usually on the first Sunday of the month.
 In this service we seek to not only recalibrate our faith on the saving event of Jesus Christ, the Lamb of God, sacrificed for our sins on the cross, but also to know His presence, by faith, to unite us with all of the Church—in heaven and on earth—and to anticipate His visible return in the sky, with the great resurrection, the great judgement seat of God, the “acquittal” of those who have their sins forgiven by God through faith in the Lord Jesus, and a New Heaven and a New Earth.
 The Lord’s Supper is served to those who have been baptized and confessed Christ (I.e., “confirmed” or have made a “profession of faith.”
-All believers are welcome who can repent and recognize the “Body and Blood” of Christ in the Sacramento.
+All believers are welcome who can repent and recognize the “Body and Blood” of Christ in the Sacrament.
 Holy Communion is served by the ministers, with the assistance of elders (ordained lay leaders elected by the Congregation).
-The Sacrament is offered seated or coming forward; we use both ways every other month.
-We partake of the elements of the “Bread and Cup” together.

 The dress attire of most of those attending Trinity Chapel Charlotte reflects the sense of reverence that we seek to bring to worship.
 For some, that might be “Sunday” clothes.
 For others, it might be “business casual.”
 Perhaps, a good question is, “What might you wear if you were to gather for a solemn assembly with a King?”
 For we most certainly are coming before the King of Kings and Lord of Lords.
 The conscience of one will guide in a personal response of dress for worship and the conscience of another will guide them in a different fashion.
 The Word of God instructs us to dress “modestly and discreetly” (1 Tim 2:9).
 So, let every person be free to follow the Lord in his or her conscience.